Lincoln Corporation Waterworks: New administration

 Immediately after the Second World War, there were over 1,000 separate undertakings supplying fresh water in England and Wales, and over 1,400 dealing with sewerage and sewage treatment.
 The Water Act 1945 sought to being the process of rationalising an activity where there was little co-ordination between neighbouring undertakings, by consolidating local authority undertakings.
 The aim was that they would benefit from economies of scale, and to provide funding for water supply in rural areas.
 Donald Whiteley, who had been Lincoln's engineer throughout the war, was promoted to water engineer for the East of England and looked at how rationalisation might work over a wide area.
-As a result, Lincoln Corporation Waterworks ceased to be responsible for Lincoln's water from 1 April 1961, when the role was taken over by the Lincoln and District Water Board.
+As a result, Lincoln Corporation Waterworks ceased to be responsible for Lincoln's water from 1 April 1961, when under the Lincoln and District Water Board Order 1961 (SI 1961/441) the role was taken over by the Lincoln and District Water Board.
 It merged with four other rural district water departments, covering Gainsborough, North Kesteven, Retford and Welton.

 A new requirement in the 1960s was the provision of treated water to three power stations to be built within the District Water Board area, generating a total of 5 gigawatts.
 A new water source was constructed at Grove in Nottinghamshire, with any surplus water feeding into the Lincoln city system.
 The pipeline between Elkesley and the Trent was duplicated, and a further two boreholes were drilled at Elkesley.
 An electric booster station named after Donald Whiteley pumped the water from them, and a new section of pipe meant that the electric system could be run independently to the steam-powered system.
 The pipeline from the Trent to Lincoln was then duplicated, following a new route along Doddington Road to reach Bracebridge Heath reservoir.
 The circular tank there was supplemented by two square tanks, increasing the storage capacity from 6 e6impgal to 16 e6impgal.